 - Set up park days.
 Take the whole family to a park and play together, Mom and Dad too.

 - Game actively.
 With interactive, active video games you can play while you exercise – We play on our XBox Kinect and have AWESOME competitions.
 We have so much fun that we hardly realize how much we sweat!

 - Invite the kids to join in as you do aerobics or other fitness activities.
 Make it a family affair.

 - Have regular fitness challenges.
 We do a fitness challenge once a month where we record how many sit-ups, push-ups, etc. we can do.
-We also have foot races together.
-We write down our results and try to be our record month after month.
+Timing a short running course is fun too.
+Write down the results and try to beat your own record month after month.

 - Have a family Olympics.
 Include events like relays, wheelbarrow races, disc throws, ball toss, an obstacle course, balance beam, and hammer throw.
 We even made little medals out of ribbon and mason jar lids.